 If you want to keep things really informal, you can fire out questions to your fans and followers on social media.

 Don't be afraid of doing this.
 People love giving their opinions!
-The worse that can happen is that a customer says they're too busy, or you discover a ton of stuff your business can improve on (which is actually a good thing).
+The worst that can happen is that a customer says they're too busy, or you discover a ton of stuff your business can improve on (which is actually a good thing).

 What you decide to ask depends on what you'd like to know about your customers.
 Good questions include: